-The Architecture and Interior Design program has a policy requesting that no gifts of any kind be offered to college faculty or staff.
-Instead, those wishing to support the program are encouraged to write a note thanking the faculty or staff member, or by supporting future student scholarships through a donation to the McAvoy Scholarship for Sustainable Building or the John Turturro Scholarship Endowment.
+The Architecture and Interior Design department has a policy requesting that no gifts of any kind be offered to college faculty or staff.
+Instead, those wishing to support the program are encouraged to write a note thanking the faculty or staff member, or by supporting future student scholarships through a donation to the John Turturro Scholarship Endowment.